deemano/3d_vision/Team Coursework - Augmented Reality Application/README.md

 # 3D Vision //C++
+## Deadline: 6th December 2023
-This is the repository for the 3D Vision team coursework - Augmented Reality project ('23-24).
+This is the repository for the 3D Vision team coursework - Augmented Reality project ('23).